easeaico/pulse-go/docs/Methodology/AnesthesiaMachineMethodology.md

 is the mask leak.
 If a mask is being used on an Anesthesia Machine and is improperly secured or has damage, leaks can occur.
-The engine models mask leaks by varying a resistance based on the severity in the manner previously described and shown in Figure 5.
+The engine models mask leaks by varying a resistance based on the severity in the manner previously described and shown in @figureref {AnesthesiaLeakResistance}.

 #### Tube Leak